lydtechconsulting/introduction-to-kafka-wiremock/README.md

 First download the wiremock standalone jar file using the instructions found here: https://wiremock.org/docs/running-standalone/

-And copy it to this project directory:
+And copy it to this project directory.

-The run wiremock using the following command<br>
+Then run wiremock using the following command<br>
 (replace wiremock-jre8-standalone-2.35.0.jar with the name of the downloaded jar file)
 ```
 java -jar wiremock-jre8-standalone-2.35.0.jar --port 9001